agiliq/building-multi-tenant-applications-with-django/source/shared-database-isolated-schema.rst

 Tenant isolation code is intermixed with app code
 ==================================================

-You need to litter your code with :code:`.filter(tenant=tenant)` every time you access db.
+You need to litter your code with :code:`.filter(tenant=tenant)` every time you access the database.
 For example in your :code:`ViewSet` you would be doing this:

 .. code-block:: python